anhdau185/application-infrastructure/docs/whats-the-dish/workflows-backend.md

 # Dish API Workflows

-This doc presents complete, step-by-step, easy-to-follow workflows for developing, deploying, and monitoring the Dish API.
+This doc presents complete, step-by-step, easy-to-follow workflows to develop, deploy, and monitor the Dish API.

 ## Local Development